MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-help-and-support.md

 ![Get expert help for integrated systems](media/azure-stack-help-and-support/get-support-integrated.png)

 For the Azure Stack Development Kit (ASDK), you can ask support-related questions in the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).
-If you click **Help and support** (question mark) in the upper-right corner of the administrator portal, and then click **New support request**, this opens the forums site directly.
+If you click **Help and support** (question mark) in the upper-right corner of the administrator portal, and then click **MSDN Forums**, this opens the forums site directly.
 These forums are regularly monitored.
 Because the development kit is an evaluation environment, there is no official support offered through Microsoft CSS.